inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 #### Text fields

-To showcase this configuration let's imagine the previous case instead of being a vocabulary of experiments, is a "free text input".
+To showcase this configuration let's take the experiment-example, but this time not as a vocabulary of experiments but a "free text input".

 **Keyword**